4 Company Intranet Metrics That Matter – Numbers You Can Actually Use

 If there are many departments within your organization, it’s important to have relevant and current content for all roles, not just the ones where staff is eager contributors.

 One of the largest benefits of maintaining a company intranet is the ease of creating workflows, task lists and goals for teams and projects.
 However, it is essential to monitor the progress, success, completion, and deadlines of these projects.
 Are things being completed by deadline?
 Are there steps along the way where things are held up, every single time?

 Ensuring the workflows are able to move along smoothly is essential to remain effective and efficient, so it’s important to look at every step from task assignment to project completion.

 4. Peak Times for Company Intranet Use

 When are the majority of your employees using the company intranet?
 If it is over their 10 am the coffee break, it doesn’t make sense to publish your big announcements at lunchtime every day.
 The majority of your users may completely miss what you’re distributing.

 When are your contributors active?
 Is it during regular work hours, or over the weekend?
 This is all pertinent information you can use to ensure you’re aligning your efforts with when the employees use the tool.

-At LS Intranet we know how it is hard for companies to set and manage the Intranet using only your own resources, but you should know that we’ll be glad to create most comfortable and useful digital workplace for your organization.
+At LS Intranet we know how it is hard for companies to set and manage the company intranet using only your own resources, but you should know that we’ll be glad to create most comfortable and useful digital workplace for your organization.